nguyen-vh/miscellaneous-cpp/README.md

 # miscellaneous-cpp

 ## Features
-+ dependency-free and no third-party library
+ + dependency-free/ no third-party library headers
+ + tiny and compact
-+ headers can just be included and are ready to use
+ + ready to use headers

-[!NOTE]
+>[!NOTE]
-Cpp files are creations of boredom.
+>Cpp files are creations of boredom.

-[!TIP]
+>[!TIP]
-For best experience have "Better Comments" (VSCode) Extension by Aaron Bond.
+>For best experience have "Better Comments" (VSCode) Extension by Aaron Bond.